ALEX11BR/emscripten-functions/README.md

 ## The crates

-- `emscripten-sys` - Raw bindgen-generated rust bindings to emscripten’s system functions.
+- `emscripten-functions-sys` - Raw bindgen-generated rust bindings to emscripten’s system functions.
 - `emscripten-functions` - Various emscripten system functions that make programming in rust for emscripten targets easier.

 ## Why emscripten for rust